 Staying at Sonoma Mountain Zen Center is an adventure, a unique opportunity to be engaged in wholehearted practice in the midst of profound stillness.

-Starting from $85/night (dormitory room, shared restroom) to $160/night (private room w/restroom) including self-serve and communal vegetarian meals.
+Prices are per day per person, including self-serve and communal vegetarian meals.
 10-20% discount for 8 days or longer for non-members.
-Email for details.
+Email to reserve your room.

 Students with a serious interest in Zen training can apply to live as a resident at the center under the guidance of Jakusho Kwong-roshi.
 This program is for practitioners willing to commit at least one year to intensive practice, though two years are strongly recommended.
 We advise applicants to practice Zen at least one year before considering this commitment.